 Matthew Alice likens the tides at an amphidromic point as being similar to the motion when you swill a coffee cup, the edges move, but the center remains relatively flat and constant.
 The Caribbean is an example of an area that remains relatively flat and constant.

-The following map displays global distribution of amphidromic points.
+The following map displays the global distribution of amphidromic points.
+I like this map because the land is grey, whereas the sea is a kaleidoscope of color.

-On the map above, the colour scale indicates the strength of the tide “with blues being weaker areas and reds being stronger”.
-(S. Baum, Amphridrome”).
+On the map, amphidromic areas appear as spider-like formations.
+The colour scale indicates the strength of the tide “with blues being weaker areas and reds being stronger”.
+(S. Baum, “Amphidrome”).
+Because there’s little movement in terms of tide, amphidromic areas are shown as dark blue sea.

 If you’d like to learn more about amphidromic areas and why they occur see the Southampton University website for an article called, “Amphidromic Points: tidal spiders in a real World“.
 This article is sure to satiate the curiosity of the most geeky of geeks.
 And, I do say this with affection.
 My own husband has a passion for math and physics.